Our next courses for English speaking clients

 - Snacks and drinks in between lectures at MicoLab’s facilities

-In order to book the course, 25% of the total price has to be paid by bank transfer.
-The remaining amount has to be paid maximum by the 15th of November, 2022.
-Aﬞ er this date, if the remaining amount hasn’t been paid, the deposit and the reserved place will be lost.
+In order to book the course, a 1.350 € down payment has to be made.
+The remaining amount has to be paid maximum by the 1st of November, 2025.
+After this date, if the remaining amount hasn’t been paid, the deposit and the reserved place will be lost.

-If by the 6th of December of 2022 a minimum of 6 students haven’t applied for the course, it will be cancelled and the full amount paid will be returned to all students.
+If by the 10th of November of 2025 a minimum of 5 students haven’t applied for the course, it will be cancelled and the full amount paid will be returned to all students.

-All students get an official invoice and a training certificate signed by Luz Cocina Romero (Agricultural Engineer with a marster’s Degree on
+All students get an official invoice and a training certificate signed by Luz Cocina Romero (Agricultural Engineer with a marster’s Degree on Education).

 A maximum of 18 students are allowed per course.